Eclectic-Sheep/sheeprl/howto/register_external_algorithm.md

   - /optim@optimizer: adam
   - _self_

-name: sota  # This must be set!
-And must be equal to the name of the file.py, found under the `./sheeprl/algos/sota/` folder, where the implementation of the algorithm is defined
+name: ext_sota  # This must be set!
+And must be equal to the name of the file.py, found under the `my_awesome_algo` folder, where the implementation of the algorithm is defined

 # Algorithm-related paramters
 ...